andrew/ultimate-awesome/README.md

 - [awesome-algofairness](https://github.com/kyrcha/awesome-algofairness) - A curated list of awesome algorithmic fairness resources.
 - [awesome-camera-projects](https://github.com/l4es/awesome-camera-projects) - Imported from
 - [database-free-tutorials](https://github.com/labex-labs/database-free-tutorials) - Practice Database Free Tutorials | This repo collects 28 of free tutorials for Database.
 A comprehensive learning path for mastering popular database systems including MySQL, Redis, MongoDB, and PostgreSQL.
 This Skill Tree offers structured learning for database beginners, covering essential conc.
-- [kali-free-tutorials](https://github.com/labex-labs/kali-free-tutorials) - Practice Kali Linux Free Tutorials | This repo collects 51 of free tutorials for Kali Linux.
-Kali is a specialized Linux distribution designed for security researchers and penetration testers.
-This Skill Tree offers a comprehensive learning path for mastering Kali Linux.
-It’s perfect for beginner.
 - [nmap-free-tutorials](https://github.com/labex-labs/nmap-free-tutorials) - Practice Nmap Free Tutorials | This repo collects 11 of free tutorials for Nmap.
 Nmap is a powerful open-source tool for network exploration and security auditing.
 This Skill Tree offers a comprehensive learning path to master Nmap.
 It’s perfect for cybersecurity beginners, providing a structured.
 - [awesome-op](https://github.com/laithyounes-archive/awesome-op) - Awesome Links & Resources for OP Team.
 - [awesome-visual-tokenizers](https://github.com/lavinal712/awesome-visual-tokenizers) - 📖 This is a repository for organizing papers, codes and other resources related to visual tokenizers.